Easy integration of YouTube and Vimeo videos into TYPO3 pages

 YouTube

-You can use the YouTube plugin to display YouTube videos on a TYPO3 page without having to download videos and upload them again in the system.
-In addition, the content element has various options that can be used to customize the display of the videos.
+With the YouTube plugin, YouTube videos can be easily integrated without downloading videos and uploading them again in the system.
+In addition, the content element has various options that can be used to customize the display and behavior of the videos.

 Tab Plugin